blueteamer/blog/content/archive/2023-04-20-use-remnux-on-windows-with-wsl/index.md

 ---
+draft: false
+toc: true
 title: "Use Remnux on Windows With Wsl"
-date: "2023-04-19"
 description: "Guide on how to set up REMnux on Windows"
-featured: false
-draft: false
-toc: true
-# menu: main
+date: 2023-04-19
 usePageBundles: true
-categories: ["security operations"]
+categories: ["brain dump"]
 tags: ["remnux", "malware analysis"]
 ---

 In case you frequently need to investigate suspicious files or you need more context about such files, you should take a look at REMnux[^fn1].
 It is a linux distribution specifically designed for malware analysis and digital forensics.